Capital (Iranian TV series)

 Paytakht (پایتخت, lit.
-'Capital') is a popular Iranian TV series portraying the life of a Mazandarani family in Aliabad village.
+'Capital') is an Iranian TV series directed by Siroos Moghaddam and produced by Elham Ghafouri. portraying the life of a Mazandarani family in Aliabad village.

-It ran for six seasons and ninety-eight episodes over the course of nine years (2011–2020) premiering during each Nowruz, the Persian New Year, with the exception of Paytakht 4 that began in the Ramazan of 2015.
-The comedy series is directed by Siroos Moghaddam, and Mohsen Tanabandeh is the author and the main actor of this series.
+The series ran for seven seasons and one hundred twenty-two episodes over the course of fourteen years (2011–2025) premiering during each Nowruz, the Persian New Year, with the exception of Paytakht 4 that began in the Ramazan of 2015.
+The comedy series is directed by Siroos Moghaddam, and Mohsen Tanabandeh is the creator and the main actor of this series.
+His appearance is completed with a mustache and curly hair.
+Naghi is known for his strong sense of honor and his dedication to family.
+Picture World magazine has recognized the role of Naghi Mamouli as one of the top 100 enduring roles in the history of Iranian cinema and television.